 Submit your podcast to the iTunes Store podcast directory

-- Sign in to iTunes Podcast Connect
+- Sign in to iTunes Podcasts Connect

 - Click the at the top left of the iTunes Connect dashboard.